47degrees/fp-with-arrow-videos/Functor.md

 Here `f` is `{ it *  2 }`, which will transform the inner data.

 # Slide 9
 Sometimes mapping the value just makes sense over one of the implementations of a data type.
-One exmaple of this is the `Option` type.
+One exmaple of this is the `Option` type, with two different implementations:

-As you know, `Option` is defined like:
 ```
 sealed class Option<A> {
   object None : Option<Nothing>()
   data class Some<T>(val t: T) : Option<T>()
 }
 ```
-So it has two different implementations.

 # Slide 10
 `Option` just contains a value when its type is `Some<A>`.
 So we can `map` over its content just for that case.